giantswarm/docs/src/content/platform-overview/architecture/index.md

 We leverage Kubernetes and its extension capabilities to expose the main functionality.
 The [Management API]({{< relref "/platform-overview/management-api" >}}) is just a Kubernetes API enriched to enable to serve complete golden paths for developers.

-Beyond the management API, we recommend a [GitOps](https://www.giantswarm.io/blog/what-is-gitops)-based approach to ensure customers use solid principles for managing their workloads.
-Virtually all features of our platform can be described, configured, and stored in your repositories, maintaining a declarative source of truth.
+Beyond the Management API, we recommend a [GitOps](https://www.giantswarm.io/blog/what-is-gitops)-based approach to ensure customers use solid principles for managing their workloads.
+Virtually all features of our platform can be described, configured, and stored in your repositories, maintaining a unified, declarative source of truth.

 Along with GitOps we have a [Web interface]({{< relref "/platform-overview/web-interface" >}}), that simplifies the life of the platform engineering teams in order to visualize infrastructure, apps, and permissions across the entire platform.